TheHive-Project/CortexDocs/admin/admin-guide.md

 organization can be reactivated by a superAdmin.

 ## User
-User can be created by superAdmins (for all organizations) and by orgAdmin (only for his organization).
-User management is done in "Users" tab under "Organization".
+Users can be created by superAdmins (for all organizations) and by orgAdmin (only for his organization).
+User management is done in "Users" tab under "Organization" menu.

 ![users](../images/users.png)